bnjs/bnjs.github.io/notes/lists-of-things.md

 - <strong>Sports</strong>
   - <a href="#fifa-world-cup-finals-winners">FIFA World Cup Finals winners</a>
 - <strong>Social</strong>
+  - <a href="#things-that-aren't-polite-to-talk-about-at-work">Things That Aren't Polite to Talk About at Work</a>
   - <a href="#how-to-win-friends-and-influence-people">How to Win Friends and Influence People</a>
 - <strong>Science and Academia</strong>
   - <a href="#millenium-prize-problems">Millenium Prize Problems</a>